PostHog/posthog.com/contents/founders/first-1000-users.md

 It worked.
 Within two days, our annual recurring revenue (ARR) had grown enough to pay for the entire trip.
 Suddenly, I didn't feel guilty at all.

-This clearly demonstrated to me the efficiency of our business model – a model that’s propelled us from 10 users to 100,000 in just over four years.
-Today, around 1,200 companies – ranging from hobbyists to Fortune 500s – sign up every week.
+This clearly demonstrated to me the efficiency of our business model – a model that’s propelled us from 10 users to more than 100,000 in just over four years.
+Today, around 1,500 companies – ranging from hobbyists to Fortune 500s – sign up every week.

 This series is about sharing how we reached this point.
 It’s also about personal reflection – writing is thinking, after all.
 I’ll share the lessons I learned, and things I wish we’d done differently.